hbostan/yagrt/README.md

 :white_check_mark: Shadows

 TODO:
-- Acceleration structures (Possibly BVH)
+- Acceleration structures (in progress)
-- Reflection and Refraction
+- Reflection and Refraction (in progress)
 - Many other Light types
 - Depth of Field
 - Obj and Stl support